Lost Violent Souls

-Lost Violent Souls is Andy Nowicki’s 6th book.
-Four novels — Considering Suicide (Nine-Banded Books), The Columbine Pilgrim (Counter-Currents), Under the Nihil (Counter-Currents), and Heart Killer (ER Books) — and a book length collection of short stories — The Doctor and the Heretic and Other Stories (Black Oak Media) — come before it.
-Each of these is a good book, an alt-right-underground staple, a potential cult classic, perhaps even, should contemporary readership shift away from the pap found at places like Barnes & Noble, Powell’s Books, and Costco, Nowicki’s past oeuvre might become accepted as valid literary reflections of a society on the brink of desolation.
+Lost Violent Souls is Andy Nowicki’s sixth book.
+Four novels — Considering Suicide (Nine-Banded Books), The Columbine Pilgrim (Counter-Currents), Under the Nihil (Counter-Currents), and Heart Killer (ER Books) — and a book-length collection of short stories — The Doctor and the Heretic and Other Stories (Black Oak Media) — come before it.
+Each of these is a good book, an alt-right-underground staple, perhaps even a potential cult classic.
+Should contemporary readership shift away from the pap found at places like Barnes & Noble, Powell’s Books, and Costco, Nowicki’s past oeuvre might become accepted as valid literary reflections of a society on the brink of desolation.

 Opening with “Morning in America” Nowicki takes careful — and a deadly ambitious–aim.
 This particular story is not like other stories people write.
 It’s not even that much like a story that Nowicki writes.
 Yes, it’s 100% Nowicki in heart and soul, but it’s . . . different.
 It is a story of a story of a play-unfolding-as-we-hear-it-being-told.
 Who’s speaking?
 I can’t tell.
 It’s Nowicki, surely, but it is not Nowicki, just as surely.
 It’s a character we don’t get to meet, talking about a play we experience as a veil of words imparted from an unknowable vantage point concerning an unimaginable morning.